eiwosstdma/scraper/README.md

 # Mtg data Scraper
 ## What is that ?
 « mtg-scrapper » (Yes, its « scraper » and not « scrapper », but too late now) is a tiny MTG data scraper/builder
-to gather information of competitive tournaments related to MTG:Online, and some other sources.
+to gather information of competitive tournaments related to MTG:Online, and some other data sources.

-It aims to be « lightweight » and « modular » to give you granular control over it and its behavior, yet easy to use with start-to-data process.
+It aims to be « lightweight » and « modular » to give you a granular control over it and its behavior. <br> Yet it is easy to use, with some start-to-data process/functions for users who just want to start quickly with it.

-It's open source and free to use, as mentioned in the [ISC license](#ISC-License).
+It's open source and free, as mentioned in the [ISC license](#ISC-License).

 <br><br><hr>